canyon289/canyon289.github.io/dev/content/articles/Life/GettingAJob.md

 Authors: Ravin Kumar
 Status: Draft

-If you've reading this yuo likely have reached on `{LinkedIn/Twitter/Github/Email}` asking how to get a job at `{Google/SpaceX/Sweetgreen/Some other company}`.
+If you are reading this you likely have reached on `{LinkedIn/Twitter/Github/Email}` asking how to get a job at `{Google/SpaceX/Sweetgreen/Some other company}`.
 This post is for you.
 Rather than give a short 280 character response,